sllam/comingle/android_apps/README.md

   All instances of the Comingle apps (include the other apps here) bootstraps an instance of this service to maintain an active communication route to each device in the group.

+- Musical Shares
+  Bounce a sequence of musical notes between Android devices in an ensemble.
+  Current version is only a demo: builds a linear chain ensemble and sends 5 notes across.
+We'll soon upgrade it and make it more fun!

 Note
 ====